domagojk/scalable-arhitecture/README.md

+# DEPRECATED
+Most of this examples will not work as it's not updated with latest version.

+This repository exists as a place for my personal reference for testing concepts.

 # RxJS Design Patterns for Large-scale JavaScript Apps
 Imagine you are the lead developer for a big company like Facebook.